data2intelligence/collapsible_tree/README.md

 ---
 Check the example html file we provide under the [tree_example](https://github.com/data2intelligence/lineage_visualization/tree/main/tree_example) folder.

-In brief, you can load the JavaScript file as a library, along with other libraries(e.g. d3 library).
-We wrapped up the visulization function to two **master functions** for  horizontal and radial tree.
-Both have four arguments:
+In brief, you could load the JavaScript file as a library, along with other libraries(e.g. d3 library).
+We wrapped up the visulization function to **two master functions** for horizontal and radial trees.
+Both of them have four arguments:
 * input_data: path to input data (gene expression level and child-parent relationship).
-* search_gene: name of the gene(feature) you want to search with.
+* search_gene: name of the gene(feature) you would like to search.
-* location1: where you want to append the diagram.
+* location1: where you would like to append the diagram to.
 * path_to_icon_folder: path to the icon image folder.

-Then you can pass these arguments and call the master function(s) to generate a hierarchical tree.
+Then you could pass these arguments and call the master function(s) to generate a hierarchical tree.

 Please see detailed information below.